Diversity and Evolution of Dust Attenuation Curves from Redshift z ~ 1 to 9: Results

 \subsubsection{Size and SFR surface density}

 In Figure~\ref{fig:slope_size_sigma}, we explore the effect of size (effective radius, $R_e$) and SFR surface density ($\Sigma_{\rm SFR}$) on the curve slope and {\AV}.
 Sizes are from \citet{genin25}, as explained in the previous section.
 The panels show the variation in slope with respect to size and SFR surface density in bins of {\AV} for FRESCO and CONGRESS sample below and above redshift of $z=3$.
 Overall, higher redshift galaxies are smaller and have higher $\Sigma_{\rm SFR}$ compared to their lower redshift counterparts, as expected.
-Larger $\Sigma_{\rm SFR}$ and smaller size correspond to higher {\AV}, consistent with the expectation that dust optical depth is proportional to dust mass surface density\footnote{Dust optical depth is equal to the production of dust mass absorption coefficient and dust mass density, integrated along the line of sight, which for an evenly distributed dust over a galaxy disk, simplifies to the production of absorption coefficient and dust mass surface density \citep[e.g. see,][]{shapley22}.}.
+However, we note that the NIRCam-inferred sizes trace different rest-frame wavelengths at redshifts below and above 3, and we cannot rule out the combined effects of different sizes of young (UV-dominated) vs old (optical-dominated) stellar populations and dust attenuation (affecting the UV light more than optical).
+Overall, larger $\Sigma_{\rm SFR}$ and smaller size correspond to higher {\AV}, consistent with the expectation that dust optical depth is proportional to dust mass surface density\footnote{Dust optical depth is equal to the production of dust mass absorption coefficient and dust mass density, integrated along the line of sight, which for an evenly distributed dust over a galaxy disk, simplifies to the production of absorption coefficient and dust mass surface density \citep[e.g. see,][]{shapley22}.}.
 On the other hand, within bins of fixed {\AV}, the attenuation curve slope shows no significant variation with radius or $\Sigma_{\rm SFR}$.
 These results indicate a lack of observational evidence for dependence of attenuation curve slope on sizes.
 However, we note that the size measurements are biased preferentially towards unobscured young stellar populations, as at $z<3$, the NIRCam filters trace rest-frame optical to near-IR emission, and at $z>3$ they trace rest-frame UV to optical.
 A more in-depth modeling of the morphology of galaxies is beyond the scope of this work.